frarvo/STOPme/ROADMAP.md

-# STOPME - DEVELOPMENT ROADMAP
+# STOPme - DEVELOPMENT ROADMAP

 This roadmap describes the implementation phases of the STOPME system, focusing on building a modular, scalable and maintainable architecture for real-time BLE-driven multisensory interaction.